Statistical Inference for Linear Functions of Eigenvectors with Small Eigengaps: Matrix Denoising

-\begin{remark}[Alignment of $\a$] Observe that \cref{thm:civalidity_MD} requires different assumptions based on how well $\a$ is aligned with the leading eigenspace: if $\|\uperp\t\a\| < \|\U\t\a\|$, we further assume that $|\a\t\uj| \lesssim |\a\t \uk|$, whereas if $\|\uperp\t\a\| \geq \|\U\t\a\|$ we make no further assumptions.
-To understand the intuition behind this condition, when $\|\uperp\t\a\| < \|\U\t\a\|$, the vector $\a$ is more closely aligned with the leading eigenspace, and hence we must ensure that $\a$ does not fall ``too much'' into the subspace spanned by $\uj$ (relative to $\uk$ for $k \leq r$).
-When $\|\uperp\t\a \| \geq \|\U\t\a\|$, the vector $\a$ lies primarily in the subspace spanned by $\uperp$, and we need not make any further assumptions (beyond the assumptions already made). \end{remark}

-\begin{remark}[Eigengap Conditions] Note that \cref{thm:civalidity_MD} requires a condition on the minimum eigengap $\Delta_{\min}$, wheras \cref{thm:distributionaltheory_MD,thm:distributionaltheory_MD_debiased} only impose conditions on $\Delta_j$.
-In essence, this extra assumption is imposed to ensure a faithful estimate of $s_{\a,j}\md$, which requires estimating $(\a\t \uk)^2$ for all $k \leq r$ with $k \neq j$, and hence our estimation of these quantities will only be uniformly guaranteed when $\Delta_{\min}$ is sufficiently large.
-Nonetheless, this condition on $\Delta_{\min}$ is still significantly weaker than required by classical theory.
-It may be possible to extend the result to settings with repeated eigenvalues assuming \emph{a priori} knowledge of which eigenvalues are repeated. \end{remark}
+Note that \cref{thm:civalidity_MD} requires a condition on the minimum eigengap $\Delta_{\min}$, whereas \cref{thm:distributionaltheory_MD,thm:distributionaltheory_MD} only impose conditions on $\Delta_j$.
+In essence, this extra assumption is imposed to ensure a faithful estimate of $(\a\t \uk)^2$ for all $k \leq r$ with $k \neq j$.
+In addition, the new condition \eqref{relativeratiocondition} requires that the variance of $\uj\t\a$ is not significantly smaller than the variance of $\uk\t\a$.
+This is to ensure that the error in estimating the quantity $(\uk\t\a)^2$ does not overwhelm the error in estimating $s_{\a,j}\md$.
+It may be possible to extend the result to settings with repeated eigenvalues assuming \emph{a priori} knowledge of which eigenvalues are repeated.

-\begin{example}[Gaussian Mixed-Membership Blockmodel, Continued] In the setting of \cref{ex:gmmb} again consider the case $\eps \asymp \sigma\mathrm{polylog}(n)$ and $\lambda \asymp \sigma\sqrt{n} \mathrm{polylog}(n)$.
-Then to test whether $\alpha = 0$ one may form a confidence interval using \cref{alg:ciMD} with $\a$ equal to the constant vector and rejecting if $0$ is not in the interval.
-Under the null hypothesis $\alpha = 0$, this test is consistent, and under local alternatives such that $\frac{|\a\t \uj|}{s_{\a,j}\md} \gg 1$, this test will have power converging to one.
-Further analysis is needed for when such local alternatives hold, but we leave this to future work. \end{example}

-Finally we return to the entrywise setting considered in \cref{cor:entrywisenormality}, where we recall that no debiasing parameter is needed.
-The following result demonstrates the validity of entrywise confidence intervals obtained without the extra debiasing step under a slightly different condition than given in \cref{thm:civalidity_MD}.
-The proof of this result can be found in \cref{sec:entrywisevalidityproof_MD}.

-\begin{corollary}[Entrywise Confidence Intervals -- Matrix Denoising] Consider the model \eqref{MD} and suppose $\lambda_1$ through $\lambda_r$ are unique.
-Suppose further that